snowfoxsh/aplang-book/src/install/configure_env.md

 2. **Install GitHub Desktop**:
    - **Windows/macOS**: Run the installer and follow the prompts to complete the installation.
+   - **Linux**: See your individual distributions documentation for installation information.
+   - [Git](https://git-scm.com) version control should automatically be installed by GitHub Desktop.

 ## Step 2: Install Visual Studio Code (VS Code)